Victor Ortiz

-Victor Ortiz (born January 31, 1987) is an American professional boxer and film actor.
-He held the WBC welterweight title in 2011, and was formerly rated as one of the world's top three active welterweights by most sporting news and boxing websites, including The Ring magazine, BoxRec, and ESPN.
-His crowd-pleasing and aggressive fighting style also made him the 2008 ESPN Prospect of the Year.
+Victor Ortiz (born January 31, 1987) is an American professional boxer and film actor of Mexican descent.
+He held the WBC welterweight title in 2011, and was formerly rated as one of the world's top three active welterweights by a number of sporting news and boxing websites, including The Ring magazine, BoxRec, and ESPN.
+He was selected as the 2008 ESPN Prospect of the Year.

 Outside of boxing, Ortiz has had roles in the films The Expendables 3 (2014) and Southpaw (2015), and made a cameo appearance in the TV series Ray Donovan.

 Early life

 Ortiz was born and raised in Garden City, Kansas, and is the third of four children of Mexican parents.
 When he was seven years old, Ortiz's mother abandoned her family.
 Shortly thereafter, Ortiz began boxing at the insistence of his father, an alcoholic who often beat his children following his wife's departure.
 In an interview, Victor said, "I hated that lady.
 I drew her a card once with a little rose on it and I gave it to her.
 She just threw it down and said 'What do I want that shit for?'
 That's when I picked up boxing.
 Then my Dad started screwing up, drinking."

 Ortiz' father also abandoned the family five years after their mother left, which forced Ortiz and his five siblings into the Kansas foster care system.
 Ortiz was twelve years old at the time.
 His older sister became a legal adult in 2002 and moved to Denver, Colorado.
 Ortiz and his younger brother left Kansas and moved in with her.